AdamSobieski/Narratology/Content/CSVAI.md

 }
 ```

+Preliminary ideas for a CSVAI metadata schema include:

+1. More descriptive metadata for AI systems.
+   1. In addition to using [Dublin Core](https://www.dublincore.org/) metadata, a CSVAI schema could define descriptive metadata intended for consumption by AI systems.

+2. Custom functionalities.
+   1. As envisioned, there would be default functionalities for table-groups, tables, and so forth, e.g., for conversationally selecting and navigating through data visualizations, functionalities from relational algebra, and from data-querying languages.
+   2. Custom functionalities could be declared and described using either the [MCP Tool Schema](https://modelcontextprotocol.io/specification/2025-11-25/schema#tool) or [Function Ontology](https://fno.io/).
+Custom functions could be mapped with semantic classes for table-groups, tables, columns, rows, and cells.
+      1. Custom functions could provide one or more implementations, e.g., JavaScript.

 ## Two Motivating Use Cases

 In addition to the [twenty-five use cases for CSVW](https://w3c.github.io/csvw/use-cases-and-requirements/#uc), motivating use cases for CSVAI include enabling conversational AI for data science and analysis with respect to: (1) public opinion polling and survey data, and (2) educational data such as homework exercises and activities, quizzes, and exams.